-Justin Bieber and Selena Gomez Talking Marriage And Kids According To ‘Hollywood Life’
+Justin Bieber And Selena Gomez Talking Marriage And Kids, According To ‘Hollywood Life’

 — Justin Bieber Crew (@TheJBCrewdotcom) February 20, 2018

-The report also says that Justin and Selena have been having discussions about their future together and they can see themselves as a married couple with kids.
-The couple were seen enjoying their vacation, showing their love for one another.
+The report also says that Justin and Selena have been discussing their future together, and they can see themselves as a married couple with kids.
+The couple was seen enjoying their vacation, showing their love for one another.
 The E!
 News report claims that the lovebirds look very happy together and kissing.
-Justin’s dad Jeremy got married to his sweetheart, Chelsey Rebelo in Jamaica in the presence of a few friends and family members.
+Justin’s dad, Jeremy, got married to his sweetheart, Chelsey Rebelo, in Jamaica in the presence of a few friends and family members.

 “Justin has been thinking a lot about his future with Selena since they’ve been in Jamaica.
 Justin’s really inspired right now and that has not only sparked new music from Justin, but personal conversation with his loved ones as well.
 Justin and Selena have been having discussions about their future together and they can absolutely see a life where they are married and enjoying kids together.”

-Fans of Justin and Selena have been thrilled with pictures of the couple taking walks, kissing and holding hands in Jamaica.
+Fans of Justin and Selena have been thrilled with pictures of the couple taking walks, kissing, and holding hands in Jamaica.
 Even though Mandy may still not approve, she may eventually give in if Justin proposes and Selena says yes.